Failure Capital: The Asset No One Puts on a Balance Sheet

 Long before the language around “ecosystem building” became popular, this principle was being practiced on the ground.

-At Black Tech Week, we didn’t just spotlight success stories on stages; we built space for experimentation with how we convene innovators in Miami and 6 other cities across the country.
+At Black Tech Week, we didn’t just spotlight success stories on stages — we built space for experimentation in how we convene innovators across Miami and six other cities.
 Some things worked.
 Some didn’t.
 But every iteration created insight that informed the next one.

 Through the Center for Black Innovation, we invested in community before we invested in scale.
-That meant funding learning curves, not just outcomes.
-It meant honoring the process of becoming a space for innovation in a city that was not known for at the time, not just the pitch-ready version of success.
+That meant funding learning curves, not just outcomes — honoring the process of becoming a space for innovation in a city not yet known for it, not just the pitch-ready version of success.

 With Code Fever, we learned firsthand that exposure, access, and repetition matter as much as curriculum.
 Failure capital showed up in the form of better program design, stronger partnerships, and deeper trust with the communities we served.